kingkongdevs/the-legal-drafter-/README.md

 I have found the best process for this has been to go through the design section by section, find the closest section from the `template-sections.html` file, paste that into the `index.html` file and give it a unique ID.
 For sections that will need to be built from scratch I will just put in a placeholder section tag with a unique ID referencing the design.
 From there I just go through and do what I need to do to get the html in the `index.html` to match the design.

 Also included out of the box is a pre-made ebook page located in the `ebook` directory and also a pre-made thank you page located in `thank-you`.
-If the project you are working on doesnt require these the directories can simple be deleted.
+If the project you are working on doesnt require these the directories can simply be deleted.

 #### Scripts & Styles
 As mentioned earlier.
 The `index.html` file only references 1 script and 1 style.
 This is because we include and compile everything into those two files.
-For the purposed of this type of build, the `main.css` and `main.js` files - located in `assets/src/scss/main.scss` and `assets/src/js/main.js` respectively, will act as the endpoint for all of the various inclusions.
+For the purposed of this type of build, the `main.scss` and `main.js` files - located at `assets/src/scss/main.scss` and `assets/src/js/main.js` respectively, will act as the endpoint for all of the various inclusions.
 You can see that both of those files act simply as importers of other files.
 You will also see that in both the `assets/src/scss` and `assets/src/js` directories, there is a `vendor` directory.
 This is where any external scripts/styles are to be placed.

 As you can see the files I mentioned both live in the `assets/src` directory. **This is the only directory you should be making any changes in**.
 You will see, if you have run your `gulp` task already, that there is also an `assets/prod` directory.
 This is where the final files for the site that are referenced in `index.html` are generated, as well as where all the optimised images are generated out to after being placed in `assets/src/images`.